sharktacos/BrushedShading/index.md

 ## Installation

 Brushed Shading is packaged as a Blender Extension.
-So everything is just there with a click.
-See the Blender docs [Get Extensions](https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html) page for details.
+So installing and maintaining is a breeze.
+See the Blender docs <a href="[https://www.example.com](https://docs.blender.org/manual/en/latest/editors/preferences/extensions.html)" target="_blank">Get Extensions</a> page for details.

 ## Resources